Increase engagement by using some of the platform’s built-in tools to communicate with your students and followers.

 - When you send it to ensure you get the most impact and not overwhelm your audience.

-Read on to learn specific ideas on what content to share through class discussions or discussion announcements.
+Read on to learn specific ideas on what content to share through class discussions or general discussions.

 Using Class Discussions With Your Students